 And that really encapsulates my beef with those who say that more != better.
 When it comes to MMORPG feature sets -- and consequently player choice and varied options -- more is always better.
 The opposing mindset retards the advancement of the genre and leads to the creative stagnation we're currently experiencing.
 Risk, both the creative and the financial type, is what led to MMORPGs in the first place, but now that they're big business, it seems like many players are spoiled to the point of sticking out their bottom lip when they encounter ambitious indie games that lack the polish of their safe and sanitized AAA counterparts.

 Of course we'd all like polish, but is it really worth dumbing down the games until they can no longer be called MMORPGs?
 Massively multiplayer titles are -- or maybe were -- complex beasts that only show polish after significant feature cuts or after many years of constant tweaking by a dedicated dev team that is backed by a patient community.

-The Soapbox is how we indulge ours.
+Everyone has opinions, and The Soapbox is how we indulge ours.
 Join the Massively writers every Tuesday as we take turns atop our very own soapbox to deliver unfettered editorials a bit outside our normal purviews.
 Think we're spot on -- or out of our minds?
 Let us know in the comments!